device-automation-bus/dab-compliance-suite/README.md

 # DAB Compliance Testing Suite #

-This project contains tools and tests to validate Device Automation Bus 2.1 Partner implementations end-to-end.
+This project contains tools and tests for end-to-end validation of Device Automation Bus (DAB) 2.0 and 2.1 Partner implementations.

 ## Follow these steps to prepare and run the test suite: ##